etn-ccis/blui-react-component-library/demos/storybook/README.md

 # Storybook Component Demo
-The storybook demo showcases PX Blue components in an editable sandbox environment.
+The storybook demo showcases Brightlayer UI components in an editable sandbox environment.

 To start the storybook demo, run from the root folder: